-- 1. Use the table inside the front cover of this handbook to plan your selections; then - 2.
-Log in to Subject Selections Online to complete the process: https://client.subjectselectiononline.com.au/?school=jm2sq
+- 1. Use the table in My Year 10 Course Design on page 11 of this handbook to plan your selections: then - 2.
+Log in to Subject Selections Online to complete the process.

+Please note:

-Please note that you will require your personal login to access the online subject selection website.
-This will be sent to your school email address.
+- You will require your personal login to access the online subject selection website.
+This will be sent to your school email address. - Your selections are saved automatically.
+You are not required to click a submit button on completion. - You do not need to print and return a selection report to us.